nbraunsc/Fragments/README.md

 ## How to run MIM code (using Sow/Reap formalism)
 #### Sow
-An input file will need to be edited or created with calculation parameters.
-Then the "sow" set will be initated as follows:
+An input file will need to be edited with calculation parameters.
+Then "sow" step takes in two arguments, the input file and coordinate file:

 `python sow.py <input_file> <coords_file>`

-An example with an input file named `dummie_input.py` and a coordinates file named `largermol.cml` is as follows:
+An example with an input file named `input_file.py` and a coordinates file named `water.cml` is as follows:

-`python sow.py dummie_input.py largermol.cml`
+`python sow.py input_file.py water.cml`

-#### Run
-User has the ability to run batches of calculations using the following command:

-`python batch.py <batch size>`

-The `<batch size>` is an integer that the user defines to determine the batch size for how  many fragment calculations would like to be run at a time.
-The `<batch size>` may also be empty if all jobs want to be submitted at once.

 #### Reap
-The final step is the "reap" set and is run once all the fragment calculations are complete using the following command:
+The final step is the "reap" step and is run once all the fragment calculations are complete using the following command:

 `python reap.py >> <outfile>`

 Where `<outfile>` is the file where the output from the MIM calculation will be written.

-## How to run MIM code (using Ray formalism)

-Need to specify parameters at the bottom of MIM.py script in the source directory "nicolefragment", then:

-`python MIM.py`